GavenB141/HackKU26/README.md

 The first AAAA roguelike dungeon crawler where you play as a determined rat armed with an oversized hammer.
 Your mission?
 Descend through ever-changing floors of a haunted dungeon to claim the legendary cheese waiting at the bottom.

 Ghosts, traps, and procedural chaos stand between you and that glorious wheel.
-Swing hard, dodge smarter, and you may discover the legendary Cheddar.
+Swing hard, dodge fast, and you may discover the legendary Cheddar.

 ## Gameplay

 - **Procedural Dungeons**: Every descent is unique.
 Floors are randomly generated with winding corridors, chambers, and surprises.
 - **Combat**: Bash ghosts in a manner that makes no logical sense with your trusty hammer.
 Timing and positioning matter, as you only get three strikes and your out.
-- **The Goal**: Reach the deepest level and snag the cheese.
+- **The Goal**: Reach the deepest level and claim the cheese.
 Simple in concept, brutally replayable in practice.
 - **Permadeath**: Classic roguelike style.
 Die, learn, descend again.

 ## Key Features

 - **Rat**: You're rodent.
-- **Smart Level Generation**: We drew inspiration from evolutionary genetic algorthim approaches to craft dungeons that change every time you decsend.
+- **Smart Level Generation**: We drew inspiration from evolutionary genetic algorithm approaches to craft dungeons that change every time you descend.
 - **Ghost-Hammering Action**: Fluid movement and satisfying combat in a top-down view.
 - **Replayability**: New seeds, new layouts, new ways to get absolutely wrecked by ghosts.